Epigenetics in learning and memory: Acetlylation as a mechanism for learning and memory

-ERK/MAPK Cascade
+ERK/MAPK cascade

 Studies have shown that the ERK/MAPK cascade is important for the regulation of lysine acetylation in the insular cortex of the brain (A part of the brain implicated in the formation of taste memories).
 The activation of the ERK/MAPK cascade was seen in mice after the introduction of a new taste, the cascade was shown to be necessary for the memory of the taste to be formed.
 The proposed mechanism for how this cascade works is that MAPK regulates histone acetylation and subsequent chromatin remodeling by means of downstream effectors, such as the CREB binding protein (which has HAT activity).
 By observing the rates of acetylation in the insular cortex researchers were able to determine which patterns of acetylation were due to deacetylase or acetylase activity and which were a result of lysine acetyltransferase activity.

-Long Term Potentiation
+Long term potentiation

 Long term potentiation (LTP) is the enhancement of signal strength between neurons.
 LTP is the basis of synaptic plasticity and plays a pivotal role in memory formation.
 LTP is dependent on the activity of NMDA receptors in the brain and it has been shown that NMDA activity influences acetylation.
 When NMDA receptors are activated they cause an influx of calcium into the cell which in turn activates various signal pathways that ultimately activate the ERK pathway which then modulates transcription factors like CREB.
 CREB then recruits a HAT to help create and stabilize the long term formation of memory, often through the self-perpetuation of acetylated histones.
 Studies done on Acetylation of histone H3 in the CA1 region of the hippocampus show that the activation of NMDA receptors increased the acetylation of H3 and conversely inhibition of the ERK pathway in the CA1 region resulted in a decrease in acetylation of H3.
 In summary: